pyscript/pyscript/docs/tutorials/getting-started.md

 ## Installation

 There is no installation required.
-In this document we'll use the PyScript assets served on https://pyscript.net.
+In this document, we'll use the PyScript assets served on https://pyscript.net.

 If you want to download the source and build it yourself, follow